RanZhou/Python_stack/README.md

 >-plt, --plot accepts four options:

->"f_vs_t will" plot the frequency change over time for the first ten populations.
+>"f_vs_t" will plot the frequency change over time for the first ten populations.

->"t_dist will" plot the histogram of the generation time when the allele is fixed or lost in the population.
+>"t_dist" will plot the histogram of the generation time when the allele is fixed or lost in the population.
 Suggest to use when number of population is greater than 30.

 >"all" will plot both two plots above.
 Additionally, you will also have parameters and estimates in left bottom.